pantheon-systems/documentation/source/content/guides/account-mgmt/billing/07-invoices.md

 ### Account Subscription

 The account tier and cost is displayed on the Subscriptions page.
 You can also view updates to the Personal Workspace account tier.
-You cannot edit or manage account tiers using the workspace.
+You cannot edit or manage account tiers within the workspace.

 ### Site Subscriptions